erwstout/ginger/readme.md

 @import 'ginger/ginger';
 ```
 It's important to note that you may get a compiler error if you're not including
-the path to Ginger when compiling.
+the path to Ginger when compiling your styles.

 ## Using Ginger ##
 Ginger is rather easy to use.
 A basic structure that consists of an element that